 Third Year - Two appropriate third year Science subjects (see Science course regulations in the University Calendar), plus 51.011 History or 52.011 Philosophy and a Social Science Elective.
 In the long vacation following this year students are required to undertake a nine-week period of industrial training.

-Fourth Year - Normal third year of the Industrial Engineering course less the Humanities taken in third year.
+- Fourth Year Normal third year of the Industrial Engineering course less the Humanities taken in the special third year. - Fifth Year Normal fourth year of the Industrial Engineering course.